 - Year 2+ cost: Save seeds = virtually free

 After the first year, homegrown loofahs cost essentially nothing, while commercial loofahs continue to add up.
 A family of four could save $200-400 annually by growing their own.
+Over a decade, that's $2,000-4,000 in savings from a single $5 seed packet.

 Environmental Impact

-- Plastic packaging common
+- Packaging: Plastic packaging common

-- Chemical processing and bleaching
+- Processing: Chemical bleaching and treatment

 - Carbon footprint: Moderate to high

-- Zero transportation emissions
+- Transportation: Zero emissions (walk to garden)

-- No packaging needed
+- Packaging: None needed

 - Carbon footprint: Effectively zero (even negative if composted)